-- 1. Read the three plays and watch M. 'Reading' means reading critically: look up new words and phrases, and get a sense not only of the plot, but also the dramatic/cinematic techniques used.
+- 1. Read the four plays.
+'Reading' means reading critically: look up new words and phrases, and get a sense not only of the plot, but also the dramatic techniques used.
 Don't worry if you haven't studied literature or film at school use this time to really get to know the primary texts (think not only about what happens, but also how that is portrayed).
 Be curious about the way these works are written/put together. - 2.
 If there are areas of grammar you know you struggle with, spend some time working on these.
 For example, if you often make mistakes in word order, have a look at the relevant section in your grammar book and practise the exercises. - 3.
-Please write a short review of any literary text or film.
-The text or film does not have to be in German.
-We will be presenting these in one of our seminars, so it should be something you're happy sharing with others.
-Give reasons and think critically about the material: how does it work/what is the writer/filmmaker's style like/what is it in your opinion that makes it successful/a failure?
-Your piece of writing should be max.
-500 words and, like an essay, should have an introduction, main body, and conclusion.
-It should be written in English.
-You should complete this before Friday Week 0 Michaelmas Term.
-I will explain when we first meet how to upload your work on our learning platform, 'Canvas'.
+Complete the translation exercises on the next page.
+You should upload these to my Canvas Page by Friday 0th Week Michaelmas Term.
+We will have a start-of-term meeting in 0th Week where I will explain how Canvas works and how to upload your work!